ShernanJ/creatorgraph/README.md

-# CreatorGraph

-## CreatorGraph — Creator Partnership Intelligence Platform
+# CreatorGraph — Creator Partnership Intelligence Platform

 CreatorGraph is an automated brand-to-creator deal generation layer designed to integrate directly into creator ecosystems like Stan.